The receptionist will ask to verify your insurance information, address, and telephone number

 Your provider will always try to prescribe enough medication to last until your next regular appointment.
 If you run out of medicine, it usually means you are late for your appointment.
 If you need a refill please call your pharmacy and ask them to send a refill request to our office.
 Please allow up to one week for the request to be processed.
 Antibiotics and narcotics will never be prescribed over the phone.

 If you think you need a referral to another physician for a consultation, you must first make an appointment to see your primary care physician for evaluation.
 If a referral is necessary, we will contact your health plan within a few days.
 You need to call the office of the consulting physician to arrange the appointment.
 If you wish to confirm that your referral went through, then the day before your appointment you can call the physician to whom you were referred, or you can call your health plan directly.
-Referrals will be made by phone only in cases of emergencies. *Referral requirements are dependant on Health Plan Benefits.
+Referrals will be made by phone only in cases of emergencies. *Referral requirements are dependent on Health Plan Benefits.